archiehull/Programming-Portfolio-1/Formative Assessment 1.md

 ## Understanding compilation

 Here demonstrate your understanding of compilation.

 -----------------------------------------------
-I used a basic "Hello World" profram and saved the .cs file on my C drive.
+I used a basic "Hello World" program and saved the .cs file on my C drive.
 I then navigated to the file location in the Developer Command Prompt and used the csc command to compile it into an .exe file.
 ```cs
 using System;
 namespace myNamespace